aws-solutions-library-samples/guidance-for-natural-language-queries-of-relational-databases-on-aws/README.md

 ### Step 6: Add NLQ Application to the MoMA Database

 Create the read-only NLQ Application database user account.
-Update the username and password you configured in step 2, with the secrets.
+Update the username and password values in the SQL script, in three places, with the secrets you configured in Step 2 above.

 ```sql
 CREATE ROLE <your_nlqapp_username> WITH